- What Is the NSHSS?

 - Common Misconceptions About the NSHSS

 Yes, the National Society of High School Scholars (NSHSS) is a legitimate organization offering financial awards, networking, and other opportunities for members.
+The NSHSS website states that over $2 million in scholarships are provided every year to student members.

 What Is the NSHSS?